 Understand Your Camera – Aperture and Aperture Priority

 Welcome to step two of mastering the big three of your camera – Shutter Speed, Aperture, and ISO.
-This page is all about Aperture – if instead, you are looking for Shutter Speed, ISO, or manual mode, click on the words 🙂
+This page is all about Aperture and Aperture Priority Mode – if instead, you are looking for Shutter Speed, ISO, or manual mode, click on the words 🙂

 Another good way of thinking on it is your own eye – the retina in your eye is equivalent to the camera sensor, and the iris would be the equivalent to the aperture.
 You know when a doctor is using a little torch to check the eyes of people?
 When the light goes into the eye, you can see the iris closing to prevent too much light entering the eye.
 While your eye does all these things automatically (much like your camera in auto-mode), you have to tell your camera how small or large you want the aperture to be.
 Ok, so the aperture controls the amount of light that goes into the camera by acting like an iris that can close and open, but how does that help and how is it connected to the aperture priority mode?